-(Book Review) Scrumban: Essays on Kanban System for Lean Software Development, 1st Edition
+(Book Review) Scrumban: Essays on Kanban Systems for Lean Software Development, 1st Edition

 Overview